RetroDECK/ES-DE/CONTRIBUTING.md

 ### Help needed:

 There are many cards in the Kanban backlog that would be nice to implement.
-And for this, code contributions are most welcome.
+And for this, code contributions are very welcome.
 There may be a bug or two as well that needs fixing ;)

 Apart from code commits, help is especially needed for thorough testing of the software and for working on the rbsimple-DE theme.